Exploring the lifetime frontier with a beam-dump experiment at CiADS: Proposed beam-dump experimental setups

 As discussed in Sec.~\ref{sec:intro}, LLPs can arise from different production mechanisms.
-For the dark-photon scenario on which we focus, we will restrict ourselves to the signature decays of the dark photon into an electron-positron pair.
-Thus, the main signal we look for in the proposed beam-dump experiments is excess of reconstructed electron-positron-pair events.
-We note that the kinematics of the electron and positron inside the detector depends mainly on the dark-photon mass and the production mode.
+For the dark-photon scenario on which we focus, we will restrict ourselves to the signal decays of the dark photon into an electron-positron pair.
+We note that the kinematics of the electron and positron inside the detector depend mainly on the dark-photon mass and the production mode.
 In this proposal, we adopt a baseline design similar to that of the SHiNESS detector proposed at the European Spallation Station~\cite{Soleti:2023hlr}, that is, a cylindrical liquid-scintillator detector.
 We further propose to place the detector behind the dump with aligned orientation, in order to leverage the forward boost of the produced LLPs for the purpose of achieving better acceptance rates.
-The fiducial volume is supposed to have a radius of 0.1 m or 1 m, and a length of 1 meter.
+The fiducial volume is supposed to have a radius of 0.1~m or 1~m, and a length of 1~meter.
 It should be filled with liquid scintillator loaded with gadolinium.
-Following the analysis of Ref.~\cite{Soleti:2023hlr}, we require that the reconstructed energy of both the electron and the positron should be larger than 17 MeV and their opening angle should be at least $15^\circ$, for the purpose of suppressing background events.
+With detector-level simulations, we require that the reconstructed energy of both the electron and the positron should be larger than 17 MeV and their opening angle should be at least $30^\circ$, for the purpose of suppressing background events.
 Further, in the baseline design Incom Large Area Picosecond Photodetectors (LAPPDs{$^{\mathrm{TM}}$}) are employed to enable the discrimination between the Cherenkov and scintillation light emission, which can improve the vertex resolution and allow the reconstruction of the directionality of charged particles including electrons and positrons.

 The proposed location of the detector is displayed in Fig.~\ref{fig:exp_setup} as a red circle with a star inside.
 The detector is to be placed 10 m behind the beam dump.
 If a shorter distance is taken, we expect larger acceptance rates of the detector to the LLPs but also higher levels of background events.
 For the HIAF-BDE, we assume similar designs and locations of the detector behind the dump.